davhofer/alphazero/README.md

 # AlphaZero Implementation

-A simple implementation of the AlphaZero algorithm for learning and understanding the core concepts.
-This implementation doesn't contain any performance optimizations.
+A fully functional yet simple implementation of the AlphaZero algorithm.
+The focus lies on clarity and understanding of the core algorithm and the implementation doesn't contain any performance optimizations.

 ## Overview